-The SS Thistlegorm is one of the most legendary dive sites in Egypt's Red Sea and arguably, among the planet's most impressive wrecks.
-This fascinating WWII era ship lies in the Strait of Gubal - a narrow passageway of water connecting the Gulf of Suez and the Red Sea - where it was brought to rest in 1941 following a German air attack.
+The SS Thistlegorm is one of the most legendary wrecks in Egypt's Red Sea and undoubtedly ranks among the most impressive wreck dives anywhere on the planet.
+This fascinating WWII era ship lies in the Strait of Gubal – a narrow passageway of water connecting the Gulf of Suez and the Red Sea – where it was brought to rest in 1941 following a German air attack.

 Every SS Thistlegorm dive treats guests to a wartime history lesson, with eerie artefacts including locomotives, tanks, army trucks, jeeps, and motorcycles.
 A tour of the surrounding seabed reveals a wealth of other interesting items, with military boots, rifles, and spare mechanical parts scattered as far as the eye can see.
 In fact, there's so much to see here that you'll need at least two dives to explore the ship's full exterior – in fact, you could take the plunge on this site every day for weeks and not see it all!

 Penetration is possible into the Thistlegorm's cargo holds, where the most interesting and photogenic relics are found.
 You can also pay a visit to the stern to see this ship's towering machine guns and anti-aircraft guns still pointed skyward in preparation for an attack.

 SS Thistlegorm history